Kwaadpepper/crud-policies/readme.md

 ## CSP
 If you wish to make this package CSP compliant you shall share to all views a `$nonce` variable.
+Note that ckeditor will require unsafe-inline style anyway.

 ## Usage